WHAT IS CREATION?

 Humans use their flexible, grasping hands to explore and utilize the environment in unique ways.
 A fully opposable thumb and fingers makes the hands capable of both power and precision grips and gives remarkable manipulative abilities.
 Human hands can skillfully fabricate tools and produce art and sculpture.
 Man has not only invented tools like needles, he has the manipulative ability to thread a needle and to sew clothes using hides and other materials.
 The ability to hold a brush and draw paintings sets man apart from other ancestral types which used stone tools and used fire for cooking, for warmth and in hunting.

 Man uses his hands not only in the performance of non-locomotor activities but also to express his thoughts, ideas, feelings, moods and emotions.
 We differ from all other species in the manner with which we use our hands to communicate with others.
 We use our hands to greet others, to show love and affection,to provide comfort and to perform acts of kindness and compassion, to demonstrate anger and displeasure or frustration, to display an obedient and respectful behavior, to derive psycho-sexual gratification, and to communicate in various non-verbal manners.
 The unique ways in which man uses his hands has produced cultural icons.
 In India, people use hands to greet others and the greeting is known as ‘NAMASKAR’ or ‘NAMASTE’.
-Indians greet and worship their Gods and everything that He had created in the same manner and with the same greeting of ‘NAMASKAR’.
+Indians greet and worship their Gods and everything that He created in the same manner and with the same greeting of Namaskar which acknowledges the divine creative phenomenon by the display of respect and obedience using hand gestures.

 If there are over six billion human beings on this planet, I could easily demonstrate that there are over six billion individual variations by simply testing the use of the precision grip by each individual.
 These differences are important and give us our identity and this is possible because each one of us is created in a very special manner.